romaninsh/dorm/docs/src/10-references.md

 # References

-DORM allows you to connect tables together.
+Vantage allows you to connect tables together.
 Lets create two new tables in addition to "Product" that we have already:

 ```rust